digital-asset/lib-daml-jvm-test/README.md

     ...
 ```
-The @ExtendWith(SandboxTestExtension.class) is mandatory of each integration test class.
+The @ExtendWith(SandboxTestExtension.class) is mandatory for each integration test class.
 It takes care of starting/stopping the Sandbox.
 Note that `Sandbox sandbox` needs a DAR file path.
 DAR compilation should be done via build scripts.
 Sandbox object `sandbox` offers the following tools:
 - a ledger adapter via `getLedgerAdapter` (which has the type *DefaultLedgerAdapter*)
 - a DAML ledger client via `getClient`